Our interactive customer service indicators

 If things go wrong

-We all expect certain things from our energy suppliers, like understandable bills and being able to contact them when we need to.
+We all expect certain things from our energy suppliers, like understandable bills and the ability to contact them when we need to.
 These indicators show customer satisfaction with those and other fundamental points, for the overall market and across different groups of suppliers.
 The data comes from a dedicated energy consumer satisfaction survey conducted for Ofgem and Citizens Advice by BMG Research.
 The tracking survey started in 2018 and is conducted at regular intervals.

 For previously published customer satisfaction indicators based on a different survey and methodology as of February 2017 please see Customer satisfaction indicators - previous updates | Ofgem.

 If things go wrong